Summary

 The most dangerous thing about my 14 minute ice bath was probably the 20 minute drive I made afterwards. - Thomas P Seager, PhD

-Fortunately, three of the risks of cold water exposure have been catalogued in a paper called 'Cold water immersion: Kill or Cure?'
-(Tipton et al. 2017):
+The most popular scientific description of the risks of cold water swimming have been catalogued in a paper called 'Cold Water Immersion: Kill or Cure?' written by Professor Mike Tipton of the University of Portmouth in the United Kingdom (Tipton et al. 2017):

 drowning,